-Fibromyalgia is one of the most misunderstood chronic pain disorders in existence, and that’s because it can come with so many different symptoms.
-It is believed that approximately ten million American adults are affected by fibromyalgia, with more than 75% being women.
-If you have fibromyalgia, then you’ve probably experienced some of the common symptoms of fibromyalgia in women.
-Knowing what these symptoms are may help you manage your condition better, and help you get the treatment that you need to start feeling better.
+Fibromyalgia is one of the most misunderstood chronic pain disorders since it exhibits many different symptoms.
+Approximately ten million American adults are affected by fibromyalgia, with more than 75% being women.
+If you are one of them, you’ve probably experienced some of the common symptoms of fibromyalgia in women.
+Knowing the symptoms may help you manage your condition better and help you get the treatment that you need to start feeling better.

 Symptoms of Fibromyalgia in Women

-People with fibromyalgia often have digestive problems, including diarrhea and constipation.
-That’s because their muscles aren’t functioning properly, so digestion is disrupted.
+People with fibromyalgia often have digestive problems, including diarrhea and constipation, as their muscles aren’t functioning correctly.
 As a result, you might experience abdominal pain or discomfort that keeps you from eating normally or feeling full after meals.
-In some cases, there may be no digestive symptoms at all.
-However, if you do notice any of these issues, talk to your doctor about them. there are plenty of treatments available for people who suffer from digestive problems as a result of fibromyalgia.
+However, if you notice any of these issues, talk to your doctor as soon as possible.
+There are several treatment options for people who suffer from digestive problems as a result of fibromyalgia.

-For example, A doctor can also prescribe anti-diarrheal medications, which can help reduce nausea and prevent dehydration.
-If you’re experiencing more severe digestive problems that cause frequent vomiting or bloody stools, your physician will likely recommend some over-the-counter remedies.
+For example, a doctor can also prescribe anti-diarrheal medications, which can help reduce nausea and prevent dehydration.
+If you’re experiencing more severe digestive problems, such as frequent vomiting or bloody stools, your physician will likely recommend some over-the-counter remedies.
 You should never mix certain medications without talking to your doctor first.

 Joint And Muscle Pain

 You don’t have to suffer from fibromyalgia symptoms such as joint and muscle pain, headaches, insomnia, and irritable bowel syndrome alone.
 If you think you might have fibromyalgia, start by seeing your family doctor.
-He or she can confirm a diagnosis of primary fibromyalgia syndrome through physical examination and blood tests.
+Your doctor can confirm a diagnosis of primary fibromyalgia syndrome through physical examination and blood tests.
 The two most common conditions that can cause similar symptoms are rheumatoid arthritis and lupus (autoimmune disorders).
-If your doctor suspects one of these two disorders is causing your pain, he or she may recommend an autoimmune disease panel test to help get a better sense of what’s going on with your body.
+If your doctor suspects one of these two disorders is causing your pain, they may recommend an autoimmune disease panel test to find the root cause of the illness.

 Headaches

 In some cases, fibromyalgia headaches are so bad that they prevent people from working or performing daily activities.
-But overall, fibromyalgia is a disorder that tends to sap your energy and leave you feeling exhausted and lethargic.
-Some patients even sleep for up to 20 hours per day because their bodies have lost all desire to move around.
-This doesn’t just make it hard to get out of bed-it also makes it extremely tough to function at work or school if you have a part-time job or go to school on a full-time basis.
+Overall, fibromyalgia is a disorder that tends to sap your energy and leave you feeling exhausted and lethargic.
+Some people sleep up to 20 hours daily because their bodies have lost all desire to move around.
+This doesn’t just make it hard to get out of bed-it also makes it extremely tough to function at work or school.
 Many people living with fibromyalgia report sleeping difficulties like insomnia and sleep apnea.

 Cognitive Impairment